shorebirdtech/docs/docs/guides/code_push_add_to_app.md

 This guide assumes you have already have an Android app and a Flutter module.
 Our Android app will be named `android_app` and our Flutter module will be named `flutter_module`.

-This guide also assumes that you have created a Shorebird account and subscribed to Shorebird.
+This guide also assumes that you have created a Shorebird account.
 If you have not, please see our [code push guide](../code-push) for instructions.

 The reference code for this guide is available at https://github.com/shorebirdtech/samples/tree/main/add_to_app.